lewark/inv.lua/README.md

 This system requires that CC:Tweaked generic peripherals be enabled.
 Recent versions enable this feature by default but for older ones you may need to change a setting in `computercraft_server.toml`.

 To use this system, you must connect your chests to a ComputerCraft wired modem network.
 CC offers full-block wired modems crafted by putting a small wired modem into the crafting table, and this type must be used when connecting peripherals like chests and turtles that aren't full blocks.
-Place wired modems on each chest, connect the modems together with modem cables, and make sure to right-click each modem to connect the chest peripherals to the network.
+Place wired modems on each chest, connect the modems together with modem cables, and right-click on each modem to connect the chest peripherals to the network.

 Then connect a crafting turtle to the network in a similar fashion.
 This turtle will act as the central server for the inventory system.
 Install the inv.lua software on this turtle, and run `run_server.lua` to host the server.
 Optionally, you can also create a `startup.lua` script in the turtle's root directory that runs the server on boot: